Volvo P1800: Mileage record

 A 1966 Volvo P1800S and its owner Irv Gordon (1940–2018) of East Patchogue, New York, have the Guinness world record for highest mileage.
 Gordon began driving the car in 1966, and in 1987 the car reached the one million mile mark.
 In 1998, it was registered as the vehicle with the highest certified mileage driven by the original owner in non-commercial service, by the Guinness Book of World Records, with a total of 1.69 e6mi.

 On 2 April 2002, Gordon and his P1800S were guests on The Tonight Show with Jay Leno, after reaching the two million mile mark.

 In January 2011, Gordon and his Volvo were featured on PBS's Nova ScienceNow and in November 2011 in Hemmings Sports & Exotic Magazine.

 In June 2013, when the car had reached a little over 2996000 mi, Volvo Cars North America (VCNA) launched an unprecedented PR campaign valuing the performance and in September 2013 the car surpassed the 3 million mile mark in Alaska.

-When Irv Gordon died, on 15 November 2018, the car had driven more than 3.2 e6mi.
+The car had driven more than 3.2 e6mi by Irv Gordon's death on 15 November 2018.